 Note: There are Undo or Redo buttons if you would like to correct any mistakes!

 When you're done with your edits you can hit Save in the top right.
+Make sure the tag #cville-sidewalks is in the Changeset Comment box and click Upload.
+This tag should already be a pre-set, but please double check.
+This helps keep track of our contributions and progress towards the project.